mitranim/posterus/readme.md

 ### `isFuture(value)`

-Abstract future interface.
+Abstract interface and boolean test.
 Checks if `value` has the same shape as a Posterus [`Future`](#future).
 Used internally for interoperability with external futures.

 ```js
 const {isFuture, Future} = require('posterus')